raghavmayank/Accomodation-Booking/README.md

-# Hotel Booking Analytics
+# Accomodation Booking prediction

+- Mayank Raghav (G23AI1022)
+- Abhinava Bharat (G23AI1012)
+- Nachiket Mahishi (G23AI1024)

-The Hotel-Booking analytics has the following work done:
+The project has the following work done:

 - Load data from a streaming or a batch source.
 - Save the raw data to a S3 bucket and trigger a Glue job or a lambda according to the size of the data